yamini-nlp/youtube-sentiment-analysis-ai/README.md

-# 🎥YouTube Sentiment Analysis Using AI
+# 🎥 YouTube Sentiment Analysis Using AI

 This project analyzes the sentiment of YouTube video comments and video transcripts using artificial intelligence and natural language processing techniques.